 Go green and get a workout on your way to the opera!
 Limited bike parking can be found on SW Clay and SW 3, to locate a bike corral in the area go here.
 Also, you’ll find a Nike Biketown rental station conveniently located just across the street on SW Market near Keller Fountain.

 The Keller has accessible entrances, elevators on each level, wheelchair and companion seating options on the orchestra level, a curbside drop-off zone on SW 3rd (also used by ride share drivers), courtesy wheelchairs available at Coat Check (advance requests recommended), and all gender single stall accessible restrooms.

 Contact our friendly Patron Services team for seating requests at 503-241-1802 and for more information on access at Portland’5 go here.

 For patrons who are deaf or hard of hearing, each performance includes live English captions projected above the stage.

 Please note that Portland Opera does not typically offer ASL Interpreted performances.

 Portland’5 offers patrons assistive listening devices for free at Coat Check in exchange for a ID on a first-come-first-serve basis.
 ALDs include a headset with receiver as well as neck loops for use with hearing aids and cochlear implants with a “T” switch.

-We are proud to partner with the Committee for Audio Description in the Arts (CADA for short) to provide a live audio description of the visual and physical events on stage for patrons who have low vision, are visually impaired, or blind.
+We are proud to partner with the Collective of Audio Describers in Arts (CADA for short) to provide a live audio description of the visual and physical events on stage for patrons who have low vision, are visually impaired, or blind.
 Sunday matinee performances are interpreted.
 Headsets are available on a first-come-first-serve basis by Portland’5 and can be checked out free of charge from Coat Check.
 Contact Patron Services at 503-241-1802 for more information.